SamuliVen/lintupongari_fullstack/README.md

 1. Rename ALL of the functions and variables to english.<br/>
 2. UI-Framework <br/>
 3. Language changes? <br/>
-4. Paging-component in case of e.g. 1000 sightings
+4. Paging-component in case of e.g. 1000 sightings <br/>
+5. Tiira.fi database copy?